Sea Salt, Hiwa Kai Black Hawaiian

 $6.25 – $20.50

-This Hawaiian Sea Salt is combined with activated charcoal to compliment the natural salt flavor and add detoxifying health benefits.
+This medium-grain Hawaiian Sea Salt is combined with activated charcoal to compliment the natural salt flavor and add detoxifying health benefits.

 Black Sea Salt is stunning in a Salt grinder and also for finishing.
 Serve with salads, meats, and seafood or as a dramatic accent to cooked beets and other colorful vegetables.